AdobeDocs/marketo.en/help/marketo/getting-started/setup/setup-steps.md

 >
 >Experience with HTML required to add the tracking code.

 All your setup steps are over.
-Only thing left is to dive in and use Marketo!
+The only thing left is to dive in and use Marketo!